BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 2. For each sector create `edges` (pathable routes) to and from each Portal `node` - effectively create internal walkable routes of each sector
 3. Create `edges` across the Portal `node` on all sector boundaries (walkable route from one sector to another)

 This allows the graph to be queried with a `source` sector and a `target` sector and a list of Portals are returned which can be pathed.
-When a `CostFields` is changed this triggers the regeneration of the sector Portals for the region that `CostFields` resides in (and its neighbours to ensure homogenous boundaries) and the graph is updated with any new Portals `node`s and the old ones are removed.
+When a `CostField` is changed this triggers the regeneration of the sector Portals for the region that `CostField` resides in (and its neighbours to ensure homogenous boundaries) and the graph is updated with any new Portals `node`s and the old ones are removed.
 This is a particularly difficult and complicated area as the Sectors, Portals and fields are represented in 2D but the graph is effectively 1D - it's a big long list of `node`s.
 To handle identifying a graph `node` from a Sector and field grid cell a special data field exists in `PortalGraph` nicknamed the "translator".
 It's a way of being able to convert between the graph data structure and the 2D data structure back and forth, so from a grid cell you can find its `node` and from a list of `node`s (like an A* result) you can find the location of each Portal.

-## Integration Fields
+## IntegrationField

-An `IntegrationFields` is an `MxN` 2D array of 16-bit values.
-It uses the `CostFields` to produce a cumulative cost to reach the end goal/target.
+An `IntegrationField` is an `MxN` 2D array of 16-bit values.
+It uses the `CostField` to produce a cumulative cost to reach the end goal/target.

-When a new route needs to be processed the fields are reset to `u16::MAX` and the grid cell containing the goal is set to `0`.
+When a new route needs to be processed the field is reset to `u16::MAX` and the grid cell containing the goal is set to `0`.

-A series of passes are performed from the goal as an expanding wavefront calculating the fields values:
+A series of passes are performed from the goal as an expanding wavefront calculating the field values:

 1. The valid ordinal neighbours of the goal are determined (North, East, South, West, when not against a boundary)
-2. For each ordinal grid cell lookup their `CostFields` value
+2. For each ordinal grid cell lookup their `CostField` value
 3. Add their cost to the `IntegrationField`s cost of the current cell (at the beginning this is the goal so `0`)
 4. Propagate to the next neighbours, find their ordinals and repeat adding their cost value to to the current cells integration cost to produce their integration cost, and repeat until the entire field is done

-This produces a nice diamond-like pattern as the wave expands (the underlying `Costfields` are set to `1` here):
+This produces a nice diamond-like pattern as the wave expands (the underlying `CostField` is set to `1` here):

 <img src="docs/int_field_prop0.png" alt="ifp0" width="300" height="310"/><img src="docs/int_field_prop1.png" alt="ifp1" width="300" height="310"/>
 <img src="docs/int_field_prop2.png" alt="ifp2" width="300" height="310"/><img src="docs/int_field_prop3.png" alt="ifp3" width="300" height="310"/>

 Now a dimaond-like wave isn't exactly realistic in a 3D world of dynamic movement so at some point it should be replaced, based on various articles out there it seems people adopt the [Eikonal equation](https://en.wikipedia.org/wiki/Eikonal_equation) to create a more spherical wave expanding over the 2D grid space.

-When it comes to `CostFields` containing impassable markers, `255` as black boxes, they are ignored so the wave flows around those areas:
+When it comes to `CostField` containing impassable markers, `255` as black boxes, they are ignored so the wave flows around those areas:

 <img src="docs/int_field_prop_impassable.png" alt="ifpi" width="300" height="310"/>

-And when your `CostFields` is using a range of values to indicate different areas to traverse, such as a steep hill:
+And when your `CostField` is using a range of values to indicate different areas to traverse, such as a steep hill:

 <img src="docs/cost_field_hill.png" alt="cfh" width="300" height="310"/><img src="docs/int_field_prop_hill.png" alt="ifph" width="300" height="310"/>

 So this encourages the pathing algorithm around obstacles and expensive areas in your world!

-This covers calculating the `IntegrationFields` for a single sector containing the goal but of course the actor could be in a sector far away, this is where `Portals` come back into play.
+This covers calculating the `IntegrationField` for a single sector containing the goal but of course the actor could be in a sector far away, this is where `Portals` come back into play.

-We have a path of `Portals` to get the actor to the desired sector, the `IntegrationFields` of the goal sector have been calculated so next we "hop" through the boundary `Portals` working backwards from the goal sector to the actor sector (Portals are denoted as a purple shade) to produce a series of `IntegrationFields` for the chaining Sectors describing the flow movement.
+We have a path of `Portals` to get the actor to the desired sector, the `IntegrationField` of the goal sector have been calculated so next we "hop" through the boundary `Portals` working backwards from the goal sector to the actor sector (Portals are denoted as a purple shade) to produce a series of `IntegrationField`s for the chaining Sectors describing the flow movement.

 <img src="docs/int_field_sector_to_sector_0.png" alt="ifsts0" width="260" height="310"/><img src="docs/int_field_sector_to_sector_1.png" alt="ifsts1" width="260" height="310"/><img src="docs/int_field_sector_to_sector_2.png" alt="ifsts2" width="260" height="310"/>

-As an example for a `30x30` world and goal at `0` with an actor at `A` an `IntegrationFields` set interrogating all sector `Portals` produces a set of fields looking similar to:
+As an example for a `30x30` world and goal at `0` with an actor at `A` an `IntegrationField` set interrogating all sector `Portals` produces a set of fields looking similar to:

 <img src="docs/int_field_prop_big_example.png" alt="ifpbe"/>

 In terms of pathfinding the actor will favour flowing "downhill".
-From the position of the actor and looking at its neighbours a smalller field value in that sectors `IntegrationFields` means a more favourable point for reaching the end goal, going from smaller to smaller values, basically a gradient flowing downhill to the destination.
+From the position of the actor and looking at its neighbours a smalller field value in that sectors `IntegrationField` means a more favourable point for reaching the end goal, going from smaller to smaller values, basically a gradient flowing downhill to the destination.

 This is the basis of a Flowfield.